Advertisement

 Colds and flu are both viral infections, but they stem from different viruses.
 A cold will never turn into the flu.
 While a cold can make you feel as lousy as the flu, they have different symptoms.

 Cold symptoms primarily include a runny or stuffy nose and a sore throat.
 Flu symptoms tend to come on suddenly and are more severe.
-They may include the symptoms above, along with fever, body aches, fatigue, sore throat, cough, headaches and sometimes vomiting and diarrhea.
-However not everyone who gets the flu will present with a fever or similar symptoms.
+They may include the symptoms above, along with fever, body aches, fatigue, sore throat, cough, headaches, and sometimes vomiting and diarrhea.
+However not everyone who gets the flu will develop a fever or similar symptoms.

-The flu can also lead to pneumonia and other respiratory illnesses, and it typically lasts longer than your run-of-the-mill cold.
-If you suspect you could be suffering from influenza, make an appointment to see your doctor.
+The flu can also lead to pneumonia and other respiratory illnesses, and it typically lasts longer than a common cold.
+If you suspect you could have influenza, make an appointment to see your HCP.

 More On